WuTheFWasThat/redux-saga/docs/api/README.md

 ### `cancelled()`

-Creates an effect that instructs the middleware to return whether this generator has been cancelled.
+Creates an effect that instructs the saga runner to return whether this generator has been cancelled.
 Typically you use this Effect in a finally block to run Cancellation specific code

 #### Example